intergi/playwire-react-native-package/README.md

     }
     ```

+3. Define the `Playwire` dependency in the `android/app/build.gradle`.
+If you want to install the `Total` version, use dependency below.

+    ```gradle
+    dependencies {
+        // ...
+        api "com.intergi.playwire:playwiresdk_total:4.0.1"
+        // ...
+    }
+    ```

+    If you want to install the `COPPA` version, you should refer to the corresponding dependency.

+    ```gradle
+    dependencies {
+        // ...
+        api "com.intergi.playwire:playwiresdk_coppa:4.0.1"
+        // ...
+    }
+    ```

-3. Sync project with Gradle Files to install dependencies.
+4. Sync project with Gradle Files to install dependencies.

 ## Project Configuration